 • Use execute to run them: execute filesystem__read_file with path "/home/user/documents/readme.md"

-• Test and debug MCP server implementations
+• Local development: Test and debug both MCP servers and LLM integrations

 © Grafbase, Inc.